1966 San Diego Chargers season: Week 16: vs. Kansas City Chiefs

 Alworth drew a 37-yard pass interference penalty on the game's first play, leading to a successful Van Raaphorst field goal.
 A 48-yard completion from Dawson was the biggest play as the Chiefs responded with a touchdown.
 Hadl fumbled while being sacked on the next drive, with the Chargers recovering for a loss of 30 yards at their own 3-yard line.
 After a punt, Kansas City started at the San Diego 44 and drove for another touchdown.
 Redman ran 32 yards with a fake punt early in the 2nd quarter, but that drive ended with a missed 26-yard kick from Van Raaphorst.
 Alworth later scored on a 38-yard touchdown catch, before Kansas City added a field goal and led 17–10 at halftime.

 DeLong recovered a fumble at the Chiefs 38 on the first play of the second half, leading to Lowe's game-tying touchdown.
 After another Kansas City field goal, Alworth's 38-yard catch on 3rd and 15 moved the ball to the Chiefs 44, but Hadl was intercepted two plays later.
 In the final quarter, Tolbert intercepted a long Dawson pass at the 2 before throwing a lateral to Whitehead, who returned the ball to the Chargers 22.
-Lowe's 22-yard run and Garrison's 5-ayrd catch converted a pair of 3rd and 1 situations as San Diego drove to a first down at the Chiefs 22.
-After a 9-yard sack on Lowe was an incompletion, Hadl's 25-yard pass to Garrison was wiped out by a 23-yard holding penalty.
+Lowe's 22-yard run and Garrison's 5-yard catch converted a pair of 3rd and 1 situations as San Diego drove to a first down at the Chiefs 22-yard line.
+After a 9-yard sack on Lowe and an incompletion, Hadl's 25-yard pass to Garrison was wiped out by a 23-yard holding penalty.
 Following a further incompletion, the Chargers punted, and Kansas City drove 80 yards for the clinching touchdown.

-This was the final Chargers game at Balboa Stadium, as the team would move into the newly-constructed San Diego Stadium the following season.
+This was the final Chargers game at Balboa Stadium, as the team would move into the newly constructed San Diego Stadium the following season.